Cinderella (Deutscher): Releases and updates

-Adaptions
+Adaptations

 A further elaborated version of the opera received its U.S. premiered in December 2017, in a production of Opera San José and the Packard Humanities Institute, conducted by Dame Jane Glover.
 As in Vienna, Deutscher performed the violin and piano solo parts herself, and she also performed an organ voluntary at the beginning of the royal wedding scene.
 The five original performances sold out and further performances were added.
 The New Criterion called it an "opera of astounding wit, craft, and musical beauty...
 The sheer amount of orchestral and vocal invention is stunning", and predicted that Cinderella would find its way to Broadway.
 The magazine Opera Today described it as "a young talent's sensational burst to prominence... a once-in-a-lifetime opera-going event that had audiences standing and cheering."
 The San Jose production was released on DVD by Sony Classical Records in 2018.

 In 2018, the Vienna State Opera staged an adaptation for children, which ran for two sold-out seasons, and was released on DVD on the State Opera's own label.

 In 2019 Deutscher further revised the opera for a new production at the Salzburg State Theatre which premiered in the season 2019/20 and was revived in 2020/21.

-In October and November 2022 there were 4 performances of Cinderella on the main stage of the National Opera House in Wexford, Ireland as part of the Wexford Festival Opera 2022 season.
-Alma was present at the first performance, with an audience mainly of children, leaving soon afterwards to travel to San Jose.
+In 2022 an adaptation for children was performed in at the Wexford Festival Opera.

-A revival of the 2017 Opera San Jose production has been announced for November 2022, with Deutscher on the podium as musical director.
+A revival of the 2017 Opera San Jose production, but with thoroughly revised music, was staged in November 2022, with Deutscher on the podium as musical director, making her opera conducting debut.
+A recording of this production was released for free streaming in July 2023.